Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 Yes, Social Stigma (Minority Group) is optional for Martial Artists.
 Not all of them come from a mysterious faraway land.
-I remember seeing one who was a local dwarf who worn plate mail and fought using twin battleaxes as weapons.
+I remember seeing one who was a local dwarf who wore plate armor and fought using twin battleaxes as weapons.

 ## Skills

 You always know the "good" unarmed combat skills, named Judo (for grappling) and Karate (for striking).
 Everyone else has to make do with less "advanced" versions that are easier to learn, like Wrestling and Brawling.
-This is the largest bit of legacy gunk we haven't yet managed to shed.
+These names are the largest bit of legacy gunk we haven't yet managed to shed.

 The choice of combat skill package determines if you know these unarmed skills at 15 plus two weapons at 17, unarmed at 16 and one weapon at 17, or one unarmed skill at 17 and the other at 16.
-These are pretty good starting levels, but are still behind what other dedicated combatants get to start.
+These are pretty good starting levels, but are still behind what other dedicated combatants get.
 The weapon list includes stuff we've seen already, but also some "signature" skills like Tonfa, Jitte/Sai, and Kusari.

 For ranged combat, you probably use thrown weapons.
 Your list of default non-combat skills is sparse, but very focused on mobility.
 Optional skills are